marcolanfranchi/lisa/README.md

 ```bash
 python3 app/app.py
 ```
-This will run the main Streamlit/Python interface at [http://localhost:8501](http://localhost:8501).
+This will run the Streamlit interface at [http://localhost:8501](http://localhost:8501).

 ### Run the Model Demo

 ```bash
 python3 app/demo.py
 ```
-This will run the Gradio/Python model demo (at [http://localhost:7860](http://localhost:7860)), which will be displayed in the home page of the Streamlit app as an embedded frame.
+This will run the Gradio model demo (at [http://localhost:7860](http://localhost:7860)), which will be displayed in the home page of the Streamlit app as an embedded frame when both are running.